Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Method

+The BiTrans block is built upon the bilateral self-attention module, and it is also the basic aggregation unit of our segmentation model.
+In order to make the bilateral self-attention module work well in the hierarchical encoder-decoder network, we make the following two efforts.

-In front of the self-attention module, the Swin transformer adopts linear projections to generate self-attention inputs, including $Q$ (query matrices), $K$ (key matrices), and $V$ (value matrices).
+The first one is introducing convolutional projections to replace linear projections.
+In front of the self-attention module, the visual transformer adopts linear projections to generate self-attention inputs (i.e., $Q$, $K$, and $V$).
 The linear projections aggregate the pixels in the same window but do not care about where the pixels are.
 One of the most extreme cases is the position of the corner of the window, each position is close to eight neighboring pixels.
 However, linear projection utilizes only three of them and other faraway pixels in the same window to generate attention inputs.

-To further improve spatial perception, IrisUsformer uses a position-sensitive operation, convolutional projections, to replace linear projections to capture local spatial context for attention input generation, as shown in Figure~\ref{fig_framework} (b).
-Specifically, given feature maps $X\in\mathbb{R}^{C\times H\times W}$, the encoder block generates the attention inputs $Q=\phi_Q(X)$, $K=\phi_K(X)$, and $V=\phi_V(X)$, $\phi_Q$, $\phi_K$, and $\phi_V$ are the convolutional projections for attention inputs $Q$, $K$, $V$, respectively.
-Then, we utilize partitioning operation ($\text{PO}$) to divide the attention inputs into $\frac{H}{M}\times\frac{W}{M}$ non-overlapping patches of the same size $M\times M$ and tokenizes them.
-The self-attention with convolutional projections (CW-MSA) can be computed as follow:
+To further improve spatial perception, BiTrans block uses a position-sensitive operation, convolutional projections, to replace linear projections.
+Specifically, given feature maps $X\in\mathbb{R}^{C\times H\times W}$, the BiTrans block generates the attention inputs $Q=\phi_Q(X)$, $K=\phi_K(X)$, and $V=\phi_V(X)$, $\phi_Q$, $\phi_K$, and $\phi_V$ are the convolutional projections for attention inputs $Q$, $K$, $V$, respectively.

-where $\text{RO}$ denotes the reverse operation to reverse the divided patches into a complete feature map with input resolution. $N=\frac{H}{M}\times\frac{W}{M}$ is the number of the non-overlapping patches. $A_i$ is the attention output of the $i$-th patch, and it can be computed by where $\text{PO}(\cdot)_i$ denotes the $i$-th divided patch. $B$ is the $M\times M$ relative position bias~\cite{liu2021Swin}.
+The other effort is that we develop a cross-attention version of the BiTrans block for the decoder.
+Considering that semantic segmentation is a pixel-wise task, it is vital to utilize multi-scale features generated by the encoder.
+The cross-attention version of the BiTrans block is developed to better leverage hierarchical features.
+Different from the vanilla BiTrans block, the cross-attention version employs cross-attention modules to generate attention maps.
+Specifically, it utilizes the hierarchical features from skip connections to generate $Q$.
+The change in attention inputs turns self-attention into cross-attention and allows multi-scale visual features to join the generation of the attention map.
+In the decoder, the cross-attention fuses the hierarchical features to modify the attention map and aggregate contextual features,

-For two successive transformer blocks, IrisUsformer encoder block acts like Swin transformer blocks.
-The first one uses the regular partitioning strategy, and the second one uses the shifting strategy (named SCW-MSA).
-The continuous IrisUsformer encoder blocks can be formulated as:
+For two successive transformer blocks, the BiTrans block acts like Swin transformer blocks.
+The first one uses the regular window strategy, and the second one uses the shifting strategy (named SBi-MHSA).
+The continuous BiTrans blocks can be formulated as: